What We Do & Who We Serve

 Keira Grace Foundation delivers proven cancer treatment to children in developing nations by connecting in-country medical teams with oncologists, cancer treatment facilities and support organizations from developed countries.

-This proven model consistently results in increasing survival rates by more than 400 percent.
-Instead of dying needlessly when the cure is available, these children now have life, restoration and hope.
+This proven model consistently results in increasing survival rates by more than three fold.
+Instead of dying needlessly when the cure is available, these children now have hope, restoration and life.

 Modern cancer treatment should be accessible to all children, regardless of where they live.
 For this reason, Keira Grace Foundation directs its efforts to children diagnosed with cancer in developing countries where survival rates hover near 20 percent.
-In just a few short years, those rates can be raised to 80 percent.
+In just a few short years, those rates can be raised three fold.

-The Domincan Republic was the first site chosen for service by Keira Grace Foundation due to the strong collaboration of its two Domincan partners: Robert Reid Cabral Children’s Hospital and the Friends against Childhood Cancer Foundation.
+The Dominican Republic was the first site chosen for service by Keira Grace Foundation due to the strong collaboration of its two Dominican partners: Robert Reid Cabral Children’s Hospital and the Friends against Childhood Cancer Foundation known by its Spanish acronym FACCI.

-In just five years, Keira Grace Foundation identified the initial geographic service area, developed methodology to deliver treatment, recruited personnel, channeled resources, started treatment and has successfully raised survival rates by more than 400 percent in the treatment area.
-This early track record demonstrates the enormous need and viability of the service.
+In just five years, Keira Grace Foundation identified the initial geographic service area, developed methodology to deliver treatment, recruited personnel, channeled resources, started treatment and has successfully raised survival rates by more than three fold t in the treatment area.
+This early track record demonstrates the enormous need and sustainability of the service.

 Since 2019, Keira Grace Foundation has been establishing a relationship with CONIACC (National Confederation of Support Institutions to Children and Adolescents with Cancer) working to minimize the death rates and provide equity in healthcare access to children with cancer all over Brazil.
 CONIACC has 54 affiliated institutions across 21 states in Brazil.